When I moved to New York City, people told me over and over: “It’s so expensive!”

 Start your search early, two to three months in advance if you can.
 Leave time for a credit and reference check before you move in.

 Most city dwellers rent, but not all of them.
 If you’re planning on staying in the area more than five years, buying a home could save money over time and possibly be a sound investment.
-Although we at Money Under 30 believe you shouldn’t view your primary residence as an investment, real estate in cities where space is at a premium (think New York, San Francisco and Boston) tends to appreciate consistently.
-This calculator can help you figure out if renting or owning is a better option for you.
+You shouldn’t view your primary residence as an investment, real estate in cities where space is at a premium (think New York, San Francisco and Boston) tends to appreciate consistently.
+This rent vs. buy calculator can help you figure out if renting or owning is a better option for you.

 Owning a house in which you rent out rooms—being a landlord yourself—is one way to save.
 So is living outside of the city but within commuting distance.